erikvanmechelen/wind/manuscript/28openings.md

 Even though Opening Theory is fairly well established, it is worthwhile to review what you think you know, and to experience for yourself the nuances of starting the game with variations to your standard play.

-I recently was refreshed to see that Andrew Goff's 'Modern Borders' concept, an early-game alliance between Austria and Italy, actually works, for multiple reasons.
-In this case, as Austria, I also disguised the arrangement as an attack against me, which was bought by several players, giving me a few years of freedom I wouldn't have normally received in my club while playing the red pieces.
+I recently was encouraged to see that Andrew Goff's 'Modern Borders' concept, an early-game alliance between Austria and Italy, actually works, for multiple reasons.
+In this case, as Austria, I also disguised the arrangement as an attack against me, a story which was bought by several players, giving me a few years of freedom I wouldn't have normally received in my club while playing the red pieces.
+(Especially in a Top Board scenario.)
-Modern Borders

-To my eyes, the relationships one builds in the opening are as important as choosing the correct theoretical or tactical opening.
+As you proceed through the following general comments and 28 particular openings, don't lose sight of the importance of building relationships in the opening.
+These relationships are as important as choosing the correct theoretical or tactical opening.

 ## AUSTRIA

 I quite like playing Austria.
 As with the Germans, they are in the center of the action, the fulcrum of negotiations, the gravitational force upon which the game is pulled.

 With Austria, you can be a poet, a puppet master, and a symbol of power.
+Your armies can move swiftly and decisively.
 Don't play scared.
 Instead, be fearless.
-Understand what your armies can do in pairs or groups of three, and don't forget to use your fleet wisely!
+Understand what your armies can do in pairs or groups of three, and don't forget to use your starting fleet wisely!

 1901

-Many players with red worried over their survival in the early game.
-Not so with Frederico.
-He merely wanted to understand with whom he could work with.
+Many players with red worry over their survival.
+Instead, figure out with whom you could work with.
 If with Italy, all the better.
-This way the Italian could contribute to a balance of power in the Western Theatre whilst Frederico carved up the East.
+This way the Italian can contribute to a balance of power in the Western Theatre whilst you find a second partner in either Turkey or Russia to carve up the other.

-In these scenarios, Frederico was unafraid of the apparently lopsided alliance with Turkey, understanding that if needed Italy could spare him a fleet or two to assist in bringing down the Turk once he and the Turk had crippled Russia.
-If Turkey was not inclined, Frederico was just as happy to work with the Russian.
+In these scenarios, I'm unafraid of the apparently lopsided alliance with Turkey, understanding that if needed Italy can spare me a fleet or two to assist in bringing down the Turk once the Turk and I have crippled Russia.
+If Turkey is not inclined, I'm just as happy to work with the Russian.

-Even in games where he came under attack, Frederico managed to glean the assistance of the German, prompting moves like A Mun - Tyr for protection of Trieste and Vienna.
+In games where you're under attack, try to glean the assistance of the German, prompting moves like A Mun - Tyr for protection of Trieste and Vienna.

-1902
+BEYOND 1902

-Some Austrian diplomats don't think beyond 1902 till they've survived till then.
-But to forgo such potential is a mistake Frederico and I agree on.
-(Only Mr. Barbosa, in his sourest moments, would even dream of taking on a survivalist mentality.)
+Some Austrian diplomats don't think beyond 1902 until they've arrived there.
+But to forgo such potential is a mistake.

 And plan you should, else you be confronted with something like the following in Spring 1902: